niksudan/twitterfeed/README.md

 *Returns: Mixed*

 Outputs the screen name of the user the current tweet was in reply to.

-Used within the loop only.
+* * *

+<h5><code>hasMedia()</code></h5>

+*Returns: Boolean*

+Returns if the current tweet has any media entities attached to it.
+Note that animated GIFs do not fall under media entities.

+* * *

+<h5><code>media([Integer index, String property, Boolean echo])</code></h5>

+*Returns: Mixed*

+Returns or outputs media entity data associated with the current tweet.

+- If nothing is specified, return an array of the media entities
+- If an index is given, output the media_url of the given media entities
+- If a property is given, output the property of the given media entity instead

+* * *